-Noem Reaffirms Lockdown Stance in State Address: South Dakota Is Open
+Noem Reaffirms Lockdown Stance in State Address: ‘South Dakota Is Open’

 The tone of Noem’s address contrasted with that of New York Gov. Andrew Cuomo’s (D) address — delivered on Monday — which focused heavily on the negative impacts of the virus and the undertaking of recovery.

-“The truth is, we cannot stay closed until everyone is vaccinated,” Cuomo conceded after about ten months of statewide shutdown measures that have resulted in mass permanent closures of its small businesses.
+“The truth is, we cannot stay closed until everyone is vaccinated,” Cuomo conceded after about ten months of statewide shutdown measures that have resulted in mass permanent closures of New York’s small businesses.
 “The economic, psychological, emotional cost would be incredible,” he said.

 “We must begin increasing economic activity and using science to do it, making COVID testing and vaccinations available, so that we can reopen restaurants and art spaces and theaters and commercial businesses,” Cuomo said.
-Despite the business-crushing mandates, New York remains one of the highest in coronavirus deaths per capita in the country, second only to New Jersey.
+Despite the crushing mandates, New York remains one of the highest in coronavirus deaths per capita in the country, second only to New Jersey.

 After his address, the New York Post published an op-ed headlined “Andrew Cuomo’s sad State of the State speech”: